-The proposed project includes enhanced landscape courtyard along the south side of Plummer Street and a small open space park along the west side of Sepulveda Boulevard.
+The proposed project includes enhanced landscape courtyard along the south side of Plummer Street.
+Landscaping and open space will be provided with the 54-unit residential apartment building per LAMC Sections 12.21 and 12.40 and the building will be placed at the setback line to create a strong street wall presence. and a small open space park along the west side of Sepulveda Boulevard.